Virginia Fraud Crimes Lawyers

 Crimes involving Fraud are those crimes where deception or misrepresentation is used to perpetrate the crime.
 Common fraud charges are forgery, uttering a forged instrument, impersonating a law enforcement officer, obtaining goods or services by false pretenses, and issuing bad checks.
 Fraud offenses, like property crimes, are classified as both misdemeanors and felonies.
 The distinction between a misdemeanor and felony often has to do with the dollar value related to the fraudulent activity.

-- False Pretenses is the unlawfully procuring goods, services, or money by misrepresenting a material fact in order to defraud the owner of the goods, services, or money.
+- False Pretenses - The unlawfully procuring goods, services, or money by misrepresenting a material fact in order to defraud the owner of the goods, services, or money.
 Va.
 Code § 18.-178 punishes false pretenses as larceny (amount of loss less than $200.00 is a class 1 misdemeanor and amount of loss over $200.00 is a felony punishable by up to 20 years in prison).

-- Issuing bad checks is a common fraud offense in Virginia.
+- Issuing bad checks - A common fraud offense in Virginia.
 Va.
 Code § 18.2-181 makes it illegal for any person to issue a bad check with the intent to defraud.
 This means that at the time the check issued, the person must have the intent to defraud the person to whom the check was issued.
 Value determines whether the case is a felony or misdemeanor.

-- Credit Card Theft occurs when a person takes, obtains, or withholds a person’s credit card or credit card number without their consent.
+- Credit Card Theft - When a person takes, obtains, or withholds a person’s credit card or credit card number without their consent.
 Credit card theft is punishable as Grand Larceny (up to 20 years in prison).
 Va.
 Code § 18.2-192.

-- Credit Card Fraud occurs when a person without permission uses a persons credit card or credit card number to make a purchase.
+- Credit Card Fraud - When a person without permission uses a persons credit card or credit card number to make a purchase.
 Credit card fraud is punishable as a class one misdemeanor is the total of goods purchased in a transaction are less than $200.00.
 If the value is $200.00 or more, it is punishable as a class six felony.
 Va.
 Code § 18.2-195

-- Credit Card Forgery occurs when a person either makes a fake credit card, utters a fake credit card, or signs the name of the credit card holder without their knowledge or consent.
+- Credit Card Forgery - When a person either makes a fake credit card, utters a fake credit card, or signs the name of the credit card holder without their knowledge or consent.
 Credit card forgery is a class 5 felony – Va.
 Code § 18.2-193

-- Credit Card Factoring occurs when a person submits a false credit card transaction for payment by the issuer.
+- Credit Card Factoring - When a person submits a false credit card transaction for payment by the issuer.
 Va.
 Code § 18.2-195.1

 Other fraud offenses include making a false application for a credit card, impersonating a police officer, and false statements to obtain property or credit.